gatech-epic-power/epically-powerful/docs/source/pages/setup/visualization.md

 More information on how to use PlotJuggler effectively can be found in [the PlotJuggler User Guide](https://facontidavide.github.io/PlotJuggler/visualization_howto/index.html)

 ## Other Options
-EpicallyPowerful does not include helper functionality for any other visualization tools, however please see the list below for some nice options if PlotJuggler does not server your needs.
+EpicallyPowerful does not include helper functionality for any other visualization tools, however please see the list below for some nice options if PlotJuggler does not serve your needs.
 * [Rerun](https://rerun.io/)
 * [Teleplot](https://github.com/nesnes/teleplot)
 * [Foxglove](https://foxglove.dev/)